Partner: You’ve been really distant lately. And last night you didn’t come home until almost midnight. What’s going on?

 🌫️ Evasion Indicators (3):

 Repeating Question: "What?"
-Responding to a direct and serious accusation with 'What?' can serve as a stalling tactic, giving the subject a moment to process the new information and formulate a deceptive response.
+The monosyllabic question 'What?' in response to a direct accusation can serve as a stalling tactic, giving the subject a moment to process the allegation and formulate a deceptive or evasive response.

 💔 Relationship Dynamics Analysis